CrimeOwl AI logoCrimeOwl AI

 The person at the center of this case

-Justice for 2016 U.S. Presidential Election Infrastructure and Associated Entities — the trail went cold in 2018, but the truth hasn't.
+Justice for United States electoral system and 2016 presidential election infrastructure — the trail went cold in 2018, but the truth hasn't.

 Start here

-On July 13, 2018, a federal grand jury indicted Sergey Aleksandrovich Morgachev, a Russian military intelligence officer, for his alleged role in a computer hacking conspiracy targeting the 2016 U.S. presidential election.
-Morgachev and co-conspirators are accused of gaining unauthorized access to computers of U.S. persons and entities involved in the election, stealing documents, and orchestrating their release to interfere with the election outcome.
-He remains at large, last known to be in Moscow, Russia, and is sought by the FBI for conspiracy, identity theft, domain name fraud, and money laundering.
+On July 13, 2018, a federal grand jury indicted Sergey Aleksandrovich Morgachev, a Russian military intelligence officer, for his alleged role in a conspiracy to interfere with the 2016 U.S. presidential election through computer hacking and theft of documents.
+Morgachev and co-conspirators allegedly gained unauthorized access to computers of U.S. persons and entities involved in the election, stole sensitive documents, and orchestrated their release to disrupt the electoral process.
+The case remains significant as it represents one of the most serious foreign interference operations against U.S. elections, and Morgachev's current whereabouts and cooperation status remain unknown.

 Try asking